lorrainescanlon/wild_atlantic_wares/README.md

 ## Site Goals
-- To provide a website where users can browse for and buy Irish handmade craft.
+- To provide a website where users can browse for and buy Irish handmade pottery.
 - To engage with users and enable them to review and rate products and experiences.
 - To encourage would be visitors to buy products by sharing reviews and ratings.
 - Use review feedback to improve the products and user experience.